JardiPotes/back-garden/README.md

 All dependencies of this project are dealt by poetry.
 The database is on a Docker image, so you'll need to install Docker.
-In order to retrieve all necessary dependency, you need to:
+In order to retrieve all necessary dependencies, you need to:

 - Install poetry: https://python-poetry.org/docs/#installation
 - Create your `.env` file with POSTGRES_DB, POSTGRES_USER, and POSTGRES_PASSWORD